dabit3/building-a-subgraph-workshop/README.md

 $ yarn deploy
 ```

-Once the Subgraph is deployed, you should see it show up in your dashboard:
+Once the subgraph is deployed, you should see it show up in your dashboard:

 ![Graph Dashboard](thedashboard.png)

-When you click on the Subgraph, it should open the Graph explorer:
+When you click on the subgraph, it should open the Graph explorer:

 ![The Zora Subgraph](thesubgraph.png)